 While technology unlocks innovation opportunities, blended teaching and learning are not without disadvantages.
+What are the downsides that come with the powers and benefits of technology?

-Debate is still going on concerning the potential downsides of integrating technology into classrooms.
+Debate is still going on concerning potential harm from integrating technology into the classroom.
 Let’s look at both sides by discussing the advantages and disadvantages of students accessing computers and digital information.

-Pros of Technology in the Classroom
+Advantages of Technology in Education

 1. Access high-quality, current information

 Modern technology is fantastic when it comes to making information available to everyone.
 In a classroom setting, getting the most up-to-date data helps ensure the best educational experience.
 Teachers are also able to use or direct students towards trusted sources to ensure accurate information.

 Students are also able to assimilate information more efficiently with the interactive presentation that digital technology allows.
 Instead of reading through text sequentially, the teacher or student can navigate information on a topic using hyperlinks, tabs, accordions, etc. References can be checked immediately as well.